Photos of Conan in Movies

 Sunday, 17 December 2006

-One of the constant challenges in my life has been people, or should I say idiots, automatically assuming that because I am big and tall that I am stupid or simple minded.
+One of the constant challenges in my life has been people automatically assuming that because I am big and tall that I am stupid or simple minded.

 This is riduculous, so I joined MENSA....